 For if thou altogether holdest thy peace at this time, then shall there enlargement and deliverance arise to the Jews from another place; but thou and thy father’s house shall be destroyed: and who knoweth whether thou art come to the kingdom for such a time as this?

-She was chosen by God to save her people and keep them from utter destruction.
+God chose Esther to save her people and keep them from utter destruction.

 The plan God had for Esther was big.
-And she willingly obeyed and stepped up when she was called.
+And she willingly obeyed and stepped up to the call.

 Friend, I’ve said it once, but I’ll say it again for good measure: He has a plan for you, too.

 You were created for a purpose.
 To serve God and serve people.
 To spread the Good News.
-To lead others to Christ.
-And to help keep God’s children from going astray.
+And to lead others to Christ.
+To help keep God’s children from going astray.

 No, you may not be crowned a queen like Esther.
 And you might not be called to save a whole nation.
 But, I bet if you’ll listen and obey, you’ll find that you do have a purpose and calling.

 A purpose and calling that only comes from God.